submariner-io/submariner-website/src/content/getting-started/_index.en.md

 * Submariner uses UDP port 4800 to encapsulate Pod traffic from worker and master nodes to the Gateway nodes.
 This is required in order to preserve the source IP addresses of the Pods.
 Ensure that firewall configuration allows 4800/UDP across all nodes in the cluster in both directions.
 This is not a requirement when using OVN-Kubernetes CNI.
-* Submariner uses TCP port 8080 to export metrics on the Gateway nodes.
-Ensure that firewall configuration allows ingress 8080/TCP on the Gateway nodes so that other nodes in the cluster can access it.
-Also, no other workload on the Gateway nodes should be listening on TCP port 8080.
 * Worker node IPs on all connected clusters must be outside of the Pod/Service CIDR ranges.
 * Submariner can be deployed on x86-64 and ARM64 nodes.
   (Submariner components are deployed on _all_ nodes in the cluster,